 This is an area that hits home for all of us here at TheraSpecs, given our desire to improve the lives of individuals with light sensitivity.
 So we conducted an email survey of 338 people (260 of which self identified as being diagnosed with a neurological disorder) and came to similar conclusions.
 In fact, 78% of respondents believed that they have personally spent more time on their digital devices during the coronavirus crisis.
 Moreover, nearly two-thirds estimated that they were experiencing an increase of 3+ hours more per day of screen-related exposure.
-Like most of us, the breakdown of activities eating up more screen time feature the usual suspects:

 - Connecting with friends or family (64%)

 - Watching movies, television or streaming content (55%)